scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   * change policy to exclude bad segments AND/OR
   * tell other COREs and ISDs to stop delivering bad segment (they only deliver 5 each, so any bad segment shoud be avoided)

+Mitigation
+* An AS could monitor traffic for SCMP errors, however this works only if these errors are actually generated and forwarded.

 ## Segment Dissemination